The new Chromium-based Microsoft Edge browser is super-fast, supports all the extensions available for Chrome, and finely tuned for performance.

 Windows 10 PC users who were earlier using Microsoft Edge rivals now appreciate the new Edge browser.
 The new Edge has most of the features and options offered in Google Chrome and likely to gain a good amount of browser market share in the coming months.

 Many of the Mozilla Firefox users are impressed with the new Edge.
-If you are also looking to use Edge as your primary web browser, you might want to import passwords, browsing history and other data from Firefox into Edge.
+If you are also looking to use Edge as your primary web browser, you might want to import passwords, browsing history and other data from Firefox into the Edge.

 Like other web browsers, the new Edge browser also has built-in functionality to import passwords and other data from popular web browsers into the Edge.